RomanKubiak/ctrlr/README.md

 Customize
 =========
-Each Panel can be customized by the user, the panels are XML files, every panel can be Edited in Ctrlr to suite your specific needs.
+Panel is designer canvas with Lua scripting capability on which user can design and customize required UI, the panels are XML files, every panel can be Edited in Ctrlr to suite your specific needs.

 Open Source
 ===========